About Me

 Seeking to provide clinical mental health counseling services for a broader range of individuals, I returned to my university training in 2006.
 Since that time, I acquired two bachelor of arts degrees (one in Psychology and a separate one in Philosophy); a master of arts in Clinical Mental Health Counseling; and a doctorate of philosophy in Counselor Education and Supervision.
 I spent several years providing clinical mental health counseling at Zepf Center, a community mental health agency; simultaneously, I have been in private practice since 2011.
 In 2016, I removed myself from my then practice partnership and started my solo practice, Moose Counseling & Consulting, LLC.
 In July 2019, I Co-Founded and am Co-Executive Director of Kintsukuroi Mental Health & Wellness Services, LLC, where I physically provide services.

-This work is part-time for me as in addition to direct counseling and consulting services, I am a tenure-track professor with Bowling Green State University, in the School of Counseling & Special Education’s Clinical Mental Health and School Counseling Programs.
+This work is part-time for me as in addition to direct counseling and consulting services, I am a tenured professor with Bowling Green State University, in the School of Counseling, Higher Education, Leadership, & Foundation’s Clinical Mental Health and School Counseling Programs.
 There I train and supervise master-level counselors-in-training to help their own clients and students.
-From a scholarship standpoint, I have produced more than 35 publications in peer-reviewed journals, books, state-wide education curricula, and public media outlets; provided over 130 conference presentations and educational trainings at regional, state, national, and international arenas; and given more than 30 educational television and radio broadcasts.
-I continue to provide service leadership for professional and community organizations, including (but not limited to) as the immediate Past-President for the Association of LGBT Issues in Counseling and Executive Committee member of the Lucas County Human Trafficking Coalition.
+From a scholarship standpoint, I have produced more than 40 publications in peer-reviewed journals, books, state-wide education curricula, and public media outlets; provided over 150 conference presentations and educational trainings at regional, state, national, and international arenas; keynoted numerous conferences; and given more than 30 educational television and radio broadcasts.
+I have a long history of service leadership for professional and community organizations, including (but not limited to) 8 years (including Past-President) for the Society for Sexual, Affectional, Intersex, and Gender Expansive Identities (SAIGE); and 14 years (including Past Co-Chair) for Northern Ohio Regional Efforts Aimed to Combat Human Trafficking (REACH).

 As you can tell, I have a passion for helping others.
 I view individuals from a developmental approach, recognizing that we all develop into the people we are; and how all of us sometimes need assistance in making positive changes or adjustments for our wellbeing.
 I am integrative in my clinical theory and techniques, meaning I incorporate various approaches in appropriate therapeutic ways.
 I view the therapeutic relationship as a team approach, where I am a tool for my clients to utilize in achieving their full potential, improvement, healing, and overall wellness.

 My areas of expertise include LGBQQIAPP+ and Trans/Gender Expansive, trauma, mood, personality, HIV/AIDS, and human trafficking.
-In addition to individual and group counseling services, I am also available for clinical supervision, consultation, trainings, and physiological, personality, and career assessment services.
+In addition to individual counseling services, I am available for clinical assessment services (trans-related, law enforcement candidate related, and standard pathology, personality, & career), clinical supervision, consultation, and trainings.

 Why the Moose?